Skip to main content

-The same website problems show up again and again across the small business sites we audit, and they're almost always fixable without hiring a developer or rebuilding your site from scratch.
+The same website problems show up again and again across thousands of small business websites scanned by Stackra, and they're almost always fixable without hiring a developer or rebuilding your site from scratch.
 The real cost isn't the mistake itself.
 It's the customers you're losing every day without realizing it.
 Here are the 7 most common issues and how to fix each one.

 1. No SSL Certificate (or an Expired One)